Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection

-The concern of generalization is also valid for our results on adversarial training (see \autoref{fig:rq_2:d}), which we computed by using only one particular technique \cite{DAMP} to compute the adversarial transformations.

 \textbf{Simplicity of Transformations.} Some of the semantic preserving transformations that we used (see \autoref{tab:transformations}) could be easily addressed by adding additional data pre-processing (e.g. mapping identifiers to standardized names).
-However, the specific transformations that we implemented are merely a tool to demonstrate, that the robustness gained by training data amplification only applies to the specific transformations used for training and that the techniques that we investigated over-fit to the label-unrelated features introduced by these transformations.
+However, the specific transformations that we implemented are merely a tool to demonstrate, that the performance gained by training data augmentation only applies to the specific transformations used for training and that the techniques that we investigated overfit to the label-unrelated features introduced by these transformations.
 For a new technique, they could be replaced by a different set of transformations.